 The ISO/IEC 270001 family of standards, also known as the ISO 27000 series, is a series of best practices to help organisations improve their information security.

-Published by ISO (the International Organization for Standardization) and the IEC (International Electrotechnical Commission), the series explains how to implement an ISMS (information security management system).
+Published by ISO (the International Organization for Standardization) and the IEC (International Electrotechnical Commission), the series provides a comprehensive overview of information security issues that organisations face.

 The series consists of 46 individual standards, including ISO 27000, which provides an introduction to the family as well as clarifying key terms and definitions.

-You don’t need to know every standard inside out to understand how the series works, and some won’t be relevant to your organisation, but there are a few core ones that you should be familiar with.
+You don’t need a comprehensive understanding of ISO standards to see how the series works, and some won’t be relevant to your organisation, but there are a few core ones that you should be familiar with.

-This is the central standard in the ISO 27000 series, containing the implementation requirements for an ISMS.
+This is the central standard in the ISO 27000 series, explaining best practice for information security management.
 This is important to remember, as ISO 27001 is the only standard in the series that organisations can be audited and certified against.

 That’s because it contains an overview of everything you must do to achieve compliance, which is expanded upon in each of the following standards.